-The Group's General Counsel will investigate all reports of suspected bribery issues and will liaise with relevant local and Group management as appropriate and, where necessary, will liaise with the Audit Committee.
+The GC will investigate all reports of suspected bribery issues and will liaise with relevant local and Group management as appropriate and, where necessary, will liaise with the Audit Committee.
 Recommended actions will be taken in light of the outcome of the investigation, including disciplinary steps where appropriate and consideration of whether any relevant authorities should be informed.

-The General Counsel will present a compliance report at least once a year to the Audit Committee which summarises the reported compliance issues (if any), the status of the investigations into each, and any action taken or proposed in response.
+The GC will present a compliance report at least once a year to the Audit Committee which summarises the reported compliance issues (if any), the status of the investigations into each, and any action taken or proposed in response.

-8. TRAINING AND MONITORING
+9. TRAINING AND MONITORING